Support Groups & Counseling

 A support group can become a lifeline to information, support and encouragement through good times and bad.
 Support groups at CSCLA are facilitated by licensed mental health professionals in a caring and uplifting environment.

-**All support groups are currently meeting online via Zoom due to Covid-19**
+**All support groups & counseling sessions are currently being held online via Zoom due to Covid-19**

 Men’s Cancer Support Group Thursdays, 6:00-8:00 PM